attractionscontactslocationopeningpricesprogramsservicesspecial

 Must be booked in advance

-Chance to explore Bauska Castle in the dark of the day, walking through the castle illuminated with lighting fixtures used in the 16th and 17ad by candlelight, and take part in shadow theatre and board games.th centuries.
+Chance to explore Bauska Castle in the dark of the day, walking through the castle illuminated with lighting fixtures used in the 16th and 17th centuries by candlelight, and take part in shadow theatre and board games.
 You will learn about the types of candles used and how fire safety was taken care of.

 Languages - LV, EN